NC State vs. Florida State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- So far this season, 50% of Florida State's games (4/8) have had more combined points than Saturday's total of 56.5.
+- Florida State's games have gone over 56.5 points in four of eight chances this season.

-- The two teams combine to score 61.4 points per game, 4.9 more than the total in this contest.
+- The combined points per game average of the two teams, 61.4, is 4.9 points above Saturday's over/under.

-- The 43.2 combined points per game that these two squads have allowed this season are 13.3 fewer than the 56.5 total in this contest.
+- The 43.2 combined points per game that these two squads have allowed this season are 13.3 fewer than the 56.5 over/under in this contest.

-- The Wolf Pack and their opponents score an average of 53.3 points per game, 3.2 fewer than Saturday's total.
+- Wolf Pack games have an average total of 53.3 points this season, 3.2 fewer than Saturday's over/under.

-- The 57.3 PPG average total in Seminoles games this season is 0.8 points more than this game's over/under.
+- The 56.5-point total for this game is 0.8 points below the 57.3 points per game average total in Seminoles games this season.

 NC State Stats and Trends

-- The Wolf Pack have been favored by 3 points or more six times this season and are 4-2 ATS in those matchups.
+- The Wolf Pack are 4-2 ATS when favored by 2.5 points or more this season.

-- NC State has gone over the point total in 50% of its opportunities this year (four times in eight games with a set point total).

 - NC State is 5-2 against the spread and 6-1 overall in games when it scores more than 26.9 points.

-- When NC State piles up more than 387.4 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that NC State picks up more than 387.4 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Wolf Pack have turned the ball over six times this season, six fewer than the Seminoles have forced (12).
+- This year, the Wolf Pack have six turnovers, six fewer than the Seminoles have takeaways (12).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.